h4ck3rm1k3/db-docs/index.md

-You can also use `sqlutil.FetchRow(*sql.Rows, interface{})` for mapping results obtained from `sql.DB.Query()` statements to a pointer of a single struct instead of a pointer to a slice to structs.
+You can also use `sqlutil.FetchRow(*sql.Rows, interface{})` for mapping results obtained from `sql.DB.Query()` statements to a pointer of a single struct instead of a pointer to an array of structs.
 Please note that there is no support for `sql.DB.QueryRow()` and that you must provide a `*sql.Rows` value to both `sqlutil.FetchRow()` and `sqlutil.FetchRows()`.